Description

 Instructions

-- Make cake: Preheat oven to 350°F and spray a 9 x 5-inch loaf pan with nonstick spray.
+- Preheat oven to 350°F and spray a 9 x 5-inch loaf pan with nonstick spray.
 Line the loaf pan with parchment paper.

-- Whisk together flour, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together flour, baking powder, baking soda, and salt in a medium bowl.
 Reserve 1 tablespoon flour mixture to toss with raspberries.

 - Beat butter and sugar in a large mixer bowl at medium speed until light and fluffy.
 Beat in lemon zest.
 Beat in vanilla and almond extracts.
 Reduce speed to low and add eggs one at a time.
 Combine milk and yogurt in a small bowl.
 Beat in flour mixture in three additions, alternating with milk mixture (begin and end with flour mixture), just until incorporated.

-- Toss raspberries with reserved flour mixture before gently folding into batter.
+- Toss raspberries with reserved flour mixture and gently fold into the batter.
 Pour batter into prepared pan; smooth top with an offset spatula and tap sharply to reduce air bubbles.

 - Bake loaf cake for 56 to 62 minutes, until cake springs back to the touch and a toothpick inserted in the center comes out with a few crumbs attached.